-While PI3K $\delta$ inhibitors as a group are a clinically validated class for the treatment of B-cell malignancies, the FDA approved orally administered products, idelalisib (marketed as Zydelig®), duvelisib (marketed as COPIKTRA®), umbralisib (marketed as UKONIQTM), and the intravenously administered PI3K $\delta/\alpha$ inhibitor copanlisib (marketed as Aliqopa®), are challenged by dose-limiting toxicities, modest efficacy and/or inconvenience of administration route.
-We believe this provides an opportunity for the development of a next-generation candidate with pharmaceutical properties that may better maximize the therapeutic potential of PI3K $\delta$ inhibition by limiting toxicities and improving upon modest efficacy, which together hinder clinical utility.
+The approved PI3K δ inhibitors have been developed for the treatment of B-cell malignancies.
+Previous entrants to the class have been challenged by toxicities, modest efficacy and/or inconvenience of administration route.
+We believe this provides an opportunity for the development of a next-generation candidate with pharmaceutical properties that may realize the therapeutic potential of PI3K δ inhibition by limiting toxicities and improving upon modest efficacy, which together hinder clinical utility.

-The molecular structure and pharmacodynamic characteristics of zandelisib are distinct from the FDA approved $PI3K\delta$ inhibitors.
-Zandelisib's distinct characteristics include prolonged target binding, preferential cellular accumulation, high volume of distribution throughout the body tissues, and an approximately 28-hour half-life suitable for once daily oral administration.
-The properties of zandelisib support an innovative dosing regimen, known as Intermittent Dosing Therapy, or "IDT."
-The IDT consists of daily dosing only in the first seven days of each 28-day dosing cycle.
-The unique zandelisib IDT is hypothesized to allow for the recovery of regulatory T cells, which in turn may lead to fewer and/or less severe immune-related adverse events.
+The molecular structure and pharmacodynamic characteristics of zandelisib are distinct from the FDA approved PI3K δ inhibitors.
+Clinical and preclinical data demonstrate that zandelisib's distinct characteristics include prolonged target binding, preferential cellular accumulation, high volume of distribution throughout the body tissues, and an approximately 28-hour half-life suitable for once daily oral administration.
+The properties of zandelisib support the evaluation of an ID regimen.
+The ID regimen consists of daily dosing only in the first seven days of each 28-day dosing cycle.
+The unique zandelisib ID regimen is hypothesized to allow for the recovery of regulatory T cells, which in turn may lead to fewer and/or less severe immune-related adverse events.
 This may provide long-term disease control through maintenance therapy, without the need for dose reductions or premature discontinuations.
-Clinical evaluation of the IDT to date has demonstrated the potential to maintain clinical benefit while minimizing immune-related toxicities common to other PI3K\delta agents, either as a monotherapy or in combination with other therapies.
+Clinical evaluation of the ID regimen to date has demonstrated the potential to maintain clinical benefit while minimizing immune-related toxicities common to approved PI3K δ agents, either as a monotherapy or in combination with other therapies.